brikis98/yevgeniy-brikman-homepage/_posts/2014-04-09-six-programming-paradigms-that-will.md

 add_to_popular_list: true
 ---

+*Update: this blog post has been translated into [Japanese](http://postd.cc/six-programming-paradigms-that-will/)!*

 Every now and then, I stumble across a programming language that does something so different that it changes how I think about coding.
 In this post, I want to share some of my favorite finds.